Building for the future

 If you are acquiring existing securities in a listed

 infrastructure entity, make sure you understand the entity's

-business model, the entity's assets (including their location) and
+business model, its assets (including their location) and how much

 Development timeframe, future growth, valuation and cash

 If your money will be used to develop infrastructure assets